o5o6am/blog/content/authors/admin/_index.md

 ---
 # Display name
-title: Полина Симонова
+title: Polina Simonova

 # Full name (for SEO)
-first_name: Полина
+first_name: Polina
-last_name: Симонова
+last_name: Simonova

 # Status emoji
 status:
-  icon: ☕️
+  icon:

 # Is this the primary user of the site?
 superuser: true